 Whether you arrive at McGeorge with a clear idea of the kind of lawyer you want to be, or plan to explore a variety of opportunities during your legal studies, it can be difficult to decide which combination of core classes, experiential learning programs, and electives to pursue.
 To help students sort through the many curricular and co-curricular options, the Faculty, in conjunction with the Career Development Office, has developed an online self-help advising tool called the Pathways to the Legal Profession.

-The Pathways conveniently identify paths of legal study and group related coursework (and in some cases, co- and extra-curricular activities) under the following areas of interest: Alternative Dispute Resolution, Bar Preparation, Business Law, Capital Lawyering, Civil Litigation, Commercial Law, Criminal Law, Elder & Health Law, Employment & Labor Law, Environmental Law, Family Law, Financial Services Law, Government Practice, Immigration Law, Intellectual Property, International Law, Judicial Clerkships, Perspectives, Public Interest Law, Real Estate Law, Tax & Estate Planning Law, and Water Resources Law.
+The Pathways conveniently identify paths of legal study and group related coursework (and in some cases, co- and extra-curricular activities) under the following areas of interest: Alternative Dispute Resolution, Business Law, Capital Lawyering (Law & Policy), Civil Litigation, Commercial & Financial Services, Criminal Law, Education, Elder Law, Employment & Labor Law, Environmental Law, Family Law & Estate Planning, Government Practice, Health Law, Immigration Law, Intellectual Property, International Law, Public Interest & Civil Rights, Real Estate & Land Use Law, Tax & Estate Planning Law, and Water Resources Law.

 Office of Student Affairs